Policies, Procedures and Documentation Guidelines

 The Registrar defines exam hardship as three exams finished within a 24-hour period (i.e. at 9:00 am,1:00 pm & 4:00 pm) or four exams finished within a 48-hour period.
 In these cases, the registrar allows students to move a final exam’s start time.

-For Spring 2020, please know CARDS will not be proctoring exams remotely.
-If you meet the criteria of an exam hardship and have more than 6 hours of timed testing with your eligible accommodations, please complete the Final Exam Hardship Request Form by the 1pm, Monday, April 27, 2020 deadline.
-CARDS will then review your hardship request, follow up with your faculty members, and move the exam to a different date if needed.
-Please double-check all of your final exam information provided by your professors as well as the posted exam schedules before submitting your form.
+If you meet the criteria of an exam hardship and have more than 6 hours of timed testing with your eligible accommodations, please complete the Final Exam Hardship Request Form, so that CARDS can review your hardship and move the exam to a different date if needed.
+Please double-check all of your final exam information provided by your professors as well as the below exam schedules before submitting your form.

 Foreign Language Modification Procedure